Oaya/Penny-tracker/README.md

-# Penny-traker
+# Penny-tracker

 This budget app track your living expenses and incomes

 ## Features

-- Sign up with username, email, and password and log in with your eamil adress and password.
+- Sign up with username, email, and password and log in with your email address and password.
 - Add or delete incomes and expenses in user's Main page.
 It shows monthly total and also user can see the each contents in the tables.
 - Pie chart shows total cost of each categories for the month.
 - Profile page shows whole total income, expense, and balance for the user started to use this App.